 3. Put away the phone and talk

-Communication has become very phone and screen based, which means we all talk to each other less.
+Communication has become very phone and screen-based, which means we all talk to each other less.
 Whilst it is important that our children understand and can use technology proficiently, there are a lot of benefits to putting all these aside and just spending time together.

 Talking as a family has a number of benefits, including helping social skills, developing communication skills and reducing stress.
-Taking with your child can help them express their needs, wants and concerns, express their differences and identity and solve problems by seeing situations more clearly.
+Taking with your child can help them express their needs, wants and concerns, express their differences and identify and solve problems by seeing situations more clearly.

 4. Keep a routine